 - UOI Board, Audit Committee (AC) and other Board Committees;

 - Management and Risk Committees;

-- Communication with Shareholders; and
+- · Communication with Shareholders; and

 - Ethical Standards.

 The Company has a code on dealing in securities for its directors and employees.
-The Company also has a whistle-blowing policy which is overseen by the AC.
-Under the policy, an employee can raise any concern to UOB Group Audit about possible improprieties in financial or other matters without fear of reprisal.
+The Company also has a whistle-blowing policy which is overseen by the AC, which provides for an individual to report in good faith, without fear of reprisal, any impropriety in financial or other matters to the Managing Director and Chief Executive, Board Chairman, AC Chairman or the Head of UOB Group Audit.
 All reports received are accorded confidentiality and investigated independently by UOB Group Audit.